-B-cell activating factor (BAFF), a member of the Tumor Necrosis Factor (TNF) class, is expressed by macrophages, monocytes, dendritic cells, activated neutrophils, and stromal cells.
-First, it has been shown to be necessary for the creation of the humoral response as well as the growth and survival of B lymphocytes.
-Recent research suggests that BAFF may also regulate innate immune responses, particularly at the level of the respiratory mucosa.
-The membrane-bound or soluble protein BAFF, which can induce autoimmune disorders in mice and humans, si synthesized excessively.
+B-cell activating factor (BAFF), a member of the Tumor Necrosis Factor (TNF) class, is expressed by macrophages, monocytes, dendritic cells, activated neutrophils, and stromal cells.10 First, it has been shown to be necessary for the creation of the humoral response as well as the growth and survival of B lymphocytes.11 Recent research suggests that BAFF may also regulate innate immune responses, particularly at the level of the respiratory mucosa.12 The membrane-bound or soluble protein BAFF, which can induce autoimmune disorders in mice and humans,13 is synthesized excessively.
 The transmembrane activator and cyclophilin ligand interactor (TACI), the B cell maturation antigen, and the BAFF receptor are the three known BAFF receptors (BMA).
-All of these receptors are present in B and T lymphocytes as well as antigen-presenting cells, proving that BAFF action goes beyond B cell biology.
+All of these receptors are present in B and T lymphocytes as well as antigen-presenting cells, proving that BAFF action goes beyond B cell biology.14 Therefore, this case-control study investigates circulating BAFF and Calprotectin levels, function, diagnostic value, and prognostic relevance in COVID-19 infected patients.